Skip to main content

 Disable functions completely

-To disable something (like default controller) best way to overwrite it with empty implementation
+To disable something (like a default controller), the best way is to overwrite it with an empty implementation.

 class Auth extends AbstractController {}